enyojs/enact-samples/sandstone/pattern-virtualgridlist-incremental-load/README.md

 - `sandstone/Panels/Panel`
 - `sandstone/VirtualList/VirtualGridList`

-In this app, data is loaded when scrolling reaches the bottom of the virtualgridlist.
+In this app, data is loaded as you scroll to the bottom of the VirtualGridList.
 Use your API server to fetch data to load.
-Performance may decrease when using the `onScroll` handler, so use the `onScrollStop` handler like in the sample.
+Performance may decrease when using the `onScroll` handler, so use the `onScrollStop` handler as shown in the sample.

 ---